lexibank/tlopo/out/vol2/chapter4.md

 <a id="p-95"></a>

-Listed below are common-noun reflexes of &ast;laur.
+Listed below are common-noun reflexes of _&ast;laur_.
 However, these are few and scattered, and it is possible that this term had no common-noun use in POc.
 For local-noun uses, see p.239.

 <table>
 <tr>